jackbourbon/frontend-exercise/README.md

 * **test/e2e/scenarios.js**: Tests for some end to end scenarios

 ##Running the application
+First, create a virtual environment for this project if it does not exist:

+    virtualenv env

-First, activate the virtual environment for this project:
+Then, activate the virtual environment for the project:

     source env/bin/activate